 If you want amazing food, you definitely have that: in 2014, Lonely Planet deemed Penang to be the top foodie destination to visit in the world.
 If you want shopping, there’s two world class shopping malls and tons of small boutiques.
 If you want charm, there’s the historic George Town district.
 Penang is also a global center for medical tourism with most medical staff having been trained abroad and speaking English.

 The most famous part of Penang Island is the older parts of George Town.
-The most fascinating part of this area is all the wall art; both paintings and light metal sculptures.
+It has a fascinating collection of wall art; both paintings and light metal sculptures.

 The streets are a wonderful mix of European, Chinese and Malay themed buildings.

-A very tender pork dish with chicken broth soup.
+A very tender pork dish with chicken broth soup in a nondescript family restaurant with a Michelin mention.

 People either love durians or hate them.
 I really enjoy them.
 Penang is known as possibly having the best durians in SE Asia.
 This one literally melted in my mouth when I ate it.